I Believe

 - The remaining content of the Old Testament largely tells the story of the descendants of Jacob, commonly referred to as “Israel”, who lived from the time of their entrance into the Promised Land up until several centuries prior to the common era.

-(Please note: This is not the same Israel as the nation state by the same name currently situated in the Middle East today.) - In these latter stories promises are made by God to reunite Israel, establish a new covenant with the whole house of Israel, and anoint a physical seed of David to sit on David’s throne, whose kingdom would endure.
+[PLEASE NOTE: This is not the same Israel as the nation state by the same name currently situated in the Middle East today.] - In these latter stories promises are made by the God referenced in this book to reunite Israel, establish a new covenant with the whole house of Israel, and anoint a physical seed of David to sit on David’s throne.
+And the promise was that his kingdom would endure.

 The New Testament